-Ramsay, a Democrat, was the representative for West Virginia's 1st congressional district from 1949 to 1952.
+Ramsay was the representative for West Virginia’s 1st congressional district and was a Democrat.
+He served from 1949 to 1952.

 From Mar 1933 to Jul 1952, Ramsay missed 37 of 1,120 roll call votes, which is 3.3%.
 This is on par with the median of 3.1% among the lifetime records of representatives serving in Jul 1952.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information